- The rotator cuff is comprised of four musculotendinous units. The muscles help stabilize and move the shoulder joint.

 2. Chronic Tear – This injury is common among people engaged in sports or jobs that require an excessive amount of overhead activity (i.e. tennis and badminton players, baseball pitchers, and painters).
 Chronic injuries can also be traced to previous acute injuries that have caused structural issues within the shoulder and has also affected the rotator cuff function or anatomy (i.e. bone spurs that impinge upon a tendon or muscle, causing inflammation).

 3. Tendinitis – Tendinitis can result from wearing out of the tendons and muscles (degeneration) secondary to age.
 When the rotator cuff is damaged, several issues may arise as a result:

 - Spasm and pain will limit the shoulder’s range of motion significantly.

 - The muscles will not make the small adjustments within the joint that will make the smooth movement of the humeral head possible.

 - Inflammation may cause fluid accumulation within the joint that can limit movement.

-- Calcium deposit and arthritis that can develop over time may also result to limited movement.
+- Calcium deposit and arthritis that can develop over time may also result in limited movement.